-Located 1000 yards (5 minutes in water taxi) to the west of Boca de Tomatlán (11 miles / 17 km from Puerto Vallarta's main square), Colomitos Beach is a small little clear sanded beach located between the clear emerald sea waves, rounded rocks and a small creek and waterfall that sneaks out of the lush tropical jungle.
+Located 1000 yards (5 minutes in water taxi) to the west of Boca de Tomatlán (11 miles / 17 km from Puerto Vallarta's main square), Colomitos Beach (Playa Colomitos) is a small little clear-sand beach located between the clear emerald sea waves, rounded rocks and a small creek and waterfall that sneaks out of the lush tropical jungle.

 You can get to the small fisherman town (AKA Boca), by taking a taxi or a local bus; or if you're into sailing and don't easily get seasick, by panga (water taxi), as its bay is the most visited one for taxis.
 These pangas can be caught around the Pier at Los Muertos Beach and at Marina Vallarta in PV.

 If you’re the outdoor activities kind of person, we suggest you consider taking the trail and hike from Boca de Tomatlán, it's about a mile through the jungle (some 25-40 minutes depending on the pace and experience).

 Initially, you'll walk upriver till you find a footbridge to cross over the Horcones river (you also enter the Cabo Corrientes municipality when you do so) following the west side edge of the river (left side) toward the sea edge and then following the mountainside path up the hill in the general direction of the Ocean Grill restaurant, that then takes you (on the left side) to the tiny beach and small creek area (watch the video and see the whole route in the time-lapse movie).